 Peggy Phelan said it best: “Performance’s only life is in the present.”
 Slippery in designation and impermanent by nature, a performance is not the same as the video of a performance.
 The viewer must be present for not only the sights and sounds of the performer, but also the smell, the temperature, the crowd, the fidgeting in a folding chair, or standing on a concrete floor—in other words, part of what differentiates a performance from its documentation is not just the body and actions of the performer, but also the body and unmediated perceptions of the viewer.

 There are plenty of performers in the exhibition who went on to become art stars: Mike Smith, Laurie Anderson, and Vito Acconci all have works here; but it’s mostly the lesser-known artists who steal the show.
 The work of Julia Heyward, in particular, is a revelation.
 In the video documentation of Shake Daddy Shake (1976), an excerpt from the performance series “Three Evenings on a Revolving Stage” at Judson Memorial Church, she appears on a tiny lazy-Susan platform, speaking in an exaggerated southern drawl about her father.
-Shake Daddy Shake is stripped-down and bare, emphasizing her ability to manifest characters in the fashion of a spiritualist medium.
+Shake Daddy Shake is stripped-down and bare, emphasizing Heyward’s ability to manifest characters in the fashion of a spiritualist medium.
 Likewise, the video excerpt of This Is My Blue Period (1977) shows the artist wearing a blue dress and talking about a woman named Mary, alternately enunciating clearly and croaking through strained vocal cords to emphasize different words.
 With the modulation of her voice, Heyward embodies a tumult of personae in quick succession, shifting so rapidly within the same sentence or phrase that she evinces these characters almost simultaneously.

-The merit of these performances is not in any doubt, and performance as a category has already capitulated to the demands of the marketplace in the form of documentation and circulation.
+Performance as a category has already capitulated to the demands of the marketplace in the form of documentation and circulation.
 Yes, Rituals of Rented Island is a foundational exhibition of important works, but thankfully it raises more questions than it answers.
 On the way back to the elevator, stop and look again at Julia Heyward’s Was Here (1973), four photos and an old typewritten explanation of a performance, mounted in an awkward arrangement under glass and defined by the perimeter of a simple black frame.
 The photos are warped with age, and there are staple marks, bent corners, and foxed edges on these documents.
 The piece acts as a metonym for the exhibition itself: contingent, evocative, and surprisingly dynamic.
 The notes and images provide a window into a performance, yet they are apart from it.
 They point, but do not touch.

 Rituals of Rented Island is on view at the Whitney Museum of American Art through February 2, 2014.